vjousse/elm-emoji/examples/README.md

 # Installing

     npm install --save-dev elm-watch

+# Running

     npx elm-watch hot

-# Running

-Open the `index.html` file in your browser.
+Then, open the `index.html` file in your browser.